 Our Borderlands 3 FL4K Leveling Build Guide features a complete step-by-step leveling guide, mainly focusing on your output of critical damage and aggro relief while keeping the early progression exciting and powerful.
 By the end of this build, you'll be using the action skill Fade Away in conjunction with many of the skills that amplify critical damage.

-FL4K Full Build
+FL4K Full Fade Away Build (Level 72)

 Although this build heavily leans on offensive skills, few of Fl4k's skills in this build compensate for the lack of survival with tons of HP regeneration and aggro relief.
 When facing a troubling enemy, just use Fade Away and hold down the trigger.
 After using your action skill, you'll be able to regain it in no time with cooldown reduction skills.